 See also this page for making the image available to Instruqt:

 Our virtual machine images run on Google Cloud.
 To create your own vm image, head over to the Packer documentation.
 If you need some inspiration, you can browse our github organization and search for our packer repositories.
 If you need help, please reach out to us on Slack.

 The Instruqt platform currently assumes that the virtual machines in sandbox environments are Linux based.
-That means our life cycle scripts and terminal/editor tabs will not work out of the box with Windows VMs.
+That means Windows support is limited.

 However, it is still possible to run Windows based images as part of sandbox environments.
 To interact with these images we support the following work-around:

 Create a sandbox environment with two images; 1 Linux based, and 1 Windows based

 The Linux VM is used as a proxy to the Windows VM for running life cycle scripts, and providing terminal access.

 Create a Windows based VM image, that has: